andreas-goebel/kentix-app/README.md

-# App Template
+# Eliona app to access Kenitx devices
-This [template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) can be used to create an app stub for an [Eliona](https://www.eliona.io/) enviroment.
+This [Eliona app for Kentix](https://github.com/eliona-smart-building-assistant/kentix-app) connects the [Kentix devices](https://www.kentix.com/) to an [Eliona](https://www.eliona.io/) enviroment.

+This app collects data from Kentix devices such as AccessManager, AlarmManager and MultiSensor and passes their data to Eliona.
+Each device corresponds to an asset in an Eliona project.

+For AccessManager the app discovers all connected smart doorlocks and allows access to their status in Eliona.

 ## Configuration

 The app needs environment variables and database tables for configuration.
 To edit the database tables the app provides an own API access.

 ### Registration in Eliona ###

-To start and initialize an app in an Eliona environment, the app have to registered in Eliona.
+To start and initialize an app in an Eliona environment, the app has to registered in Eliona.
 For this, an entry in the database table `public.eliona_app` is necessary.

+The registration could be done using the reset script.

 ### Environment variables

-<mark>Todo: Describe further environment variables tables the app needs for configuration</mark>

-- `APPNAME`: must be set to `template`.
+- `APPNAME`: must be set to `kentix`.
 Some resources use this name to identify the app inside an Eliona environment.

-- `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-eliona/tree/main/db).
-Otherwise, the app can't be initialized and started. (e.g. `postgres://user:pass@localhost:5432/iot`)
+- `CONNECTION_STRING`: configures the [Eliona database](https://github.com/eliona-smart-building-assistant/go-utils/tree/main/db). (e.g. `postgres://user:pass@localhost:5432/iot`)

 - `API_ENDPOINT`:  configures the endpoint to access the [Eliona API v2](https://github.com/eliona-smart-building-assistant/eliona-api).
 Otherwise, the app can't be initialized and started. (e.g. `http://api-v2:3000/v2`)

 - `API_TOKEN`: defines the secret to authenticate the app and access the API.

-- `API_SERVER_PORT`(optional): define the port the API server listens.
-The default value is Port `3000`. <mark>Todo: Decide if the app needs its own API.
-If so, an API server have to implemented and the port have to be configurable.</mark>
+- `API_SERVER_PORT`(optional): defines the port the API server listens on.
+The default value is `3000`.

 - `LOG_LEVEL`(optional): defines the minimum level that should be [logged](https://github.com/eliona-smart-building-assistant/go-utils/blob/main/log/README.md).
 Not defined the default level is `info`.

 ### Database tables ###

-<mark>Todo: Describe the database objects the app needs for configuration</mark>

-<mark>Todo: Decide if the app uses its own data and which data should be accessible from outside the app.
-This is always the case with configuration data.
-If so, the app needs its own API server to provide access to this data.
-To define the API use an openapi.yaml file and generators to build the server stub.</mark>

 The app requires configuration data that remains in the database.
-To do this, the app creates its own database schema `template` during initialization.
+To do this, the app creates its own database schema `kentix` during initialization.
 To modify and handle the configuration data the app provides an API access.
-Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/app-template/develop/openapi.yaml) how the configuration tables should be used.
+Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/kentix-app/develop/openapi.yaml) how the configuration tables should be used.

-- `template.example_table`: <mark>Todo: Describe the database table in short.</mark>
+- `kentix.configuration`: Configurations for individual Kentix devices.
+Editable by API.

+- `kentix.sensor`: Specific devices, one for each project and configuration.
+One sensor corresponds to one asset in Eliona.

+There is 1:N relationship between configuration and sensor (i.e. one Configuration could be in multiple projects and each would have it's own sensor).

 **Generation**: to generate access method to database see Generation section below.

 ## References

-### App API ###
+### Kentix App API ###

-The app provides its own API to access configuration data and other functions.
+The Kentix app provides its own API to access configuration data and other functions.
 The full description of the API is defined in the `openapi.yaml` OpenAPI definition file.

-- [API Reference](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/app-template/develop/openapi.yaml) shows Details of the API
+- [API Reference](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/kentix-app/develop/openapi.yaml) shows details of the API

 **Generation**: to generate api server stub see Generation section below.

-### Eliona ###
+### Eliona assets ###

-<mark>Todo: Describe all the data the app writes to eliona</mark>
+This app creates Eliona asset types and attribute sets during initialization.

+The data is written for each Kentix device, structured into different subtypes of Elinoa assets.
+The following subtypes are defined:

+- `Input`: Current values reported by Kentix sensors (i.e. MultiSensor readings).
+- `Info`: Static data which specifies a Kentix device like address and firmware info.

 ## Tools